 Open evening and interview

 Around 40 applicants make the grade and get through to the interview stage.
-This is usually held with human resources manager, Helen Seaward, and a senior associate, and involves competency-based questions.
-According to Seaward, “we test their legal knowledge through scenario questions.
+This is usually held with the head of human resources, Helen Seaward, and a senior associate, and involves competency-based questions.
+Seaward tells us: “We test their legal knowledge through scenario questions.
 Those who've not yet studied law are not disadvantaged.
 It's more about finding out what their thought processes are.”

 The firm invites up to 16 applicants to attend its assessment centre, which takes place over two days.
 We heard this is “an intense and tiring experience,” though trainees did praise how “varied it is – you get the opportunity to shine in different areas and to present a rounded view of yourself.”